 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 ALS Limited is a consulting services business based in Australia.
-ALS shares (ALQ) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
+ALS shares (ALQ) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
 ALS has a trailing 12-month revenue of around $1.8 billion.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in ALS